DRIO Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• New Business Wins: Signed 85 new agreements in 2025, significantly exceeding the target of four, with contract sizes 2 to 10 times larger than historical averages.
+• New Agreements: Signed 85 new agreements in 2025, significantly exceeding the target of four, with contract sizes 2 to 10 times larger than historical averages.

-• Partnerships: Key partnerships established with major health plans like Florida Blue and UnitedHealthcare, enhancing access to over 160 million covered lives.
+• Channel Partnerships: Expanded distribution through partnerships with major payers and health plans, including Florida Blue and UnitedHealthcare, providing access to over 160 million covered lives.

 3. Forward Guidance and Outlook